lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 where
-:math:`x(\cdot)` is the continuous-time state vector, with superscript :math:`c` denoting continuous-time states and :math:`d` denoting discrete-time variables, :math:`u(\cdot)` is the external input,
+:math:`x(\cdot)` is the continuous-time state vector, with superscript :math:`c` denoting continuous-time states and :math:`d` denoting discrete variables and states, :math:`u(\cdot)` is the external input,
 :math:`p` are parameters,
 :math:`f(\cdot, \cdot, \cdot, \cdot, \cdot, \cdot)` is the derivative function,